Best Trucks [Ranked for 2023]

 See all our picks for the best trucks for off-roading »

 The most important question of all: which truck tows the most weight?
 We’ve found the strongest towing trucks, and unsurprisingly the champions are in the heavy-duty category.
 The leader at present is the Ram 3500, which can tow 37,000 pounds of fifth-wheel trailer.
+Check out our guide on towing here.

 In the full-size category, the F-150 is the strongest truck - with the 3.5-liter V-6 it can pull 14,000 pounds.